Lake Champlain: Ecology

 To reduce phosphorus runoff to this part of the lake, Vermont and Quebec agreed to reduce their inputs by 60% and 40%, respectively, by an agreement signed in 2002.
 While agricultural sources (manure and fertilizers) are the primary sources of phosphorus (about 70%) in the Missisquoi basin, runoff from developed land and suburbs is estimated to contribute about 46% of the phosphorus runoff basin-wide to Lake Champlain, and agricultural lands contributed about 38%.

 In 2002, the cleanup plan noted that the lake had the capacity to absorb 110 MT of phosphorus each year.
 In 2009, a judge noted that 218 MT were still flowing in annually: more than twice what the lake could handle.
 Sixty municipal and industrial sewage plants discharge processed waste from the Vermont side.

 In 2008, the EPA expressed concerns to the State of Vermont that the lake's cleanup was not progressing fast enough to meet the original cleanup goal of 2016.
 The state, however, cites its Clean and Clear Action Plan as a model that will produce positive results for Lake Champlain.

 In 2007, Vermont banned phosphates for dishwasher use starting in 2010.
 This will prevent an estimated 2–3 ST from flowing into the lake.
 While this represents 0.6% of the phosphate pollution, it took US$1.9 million to remove the pollutant from treated wastewater: an EPA requirement.

 Despite concerns about pollution, Lake Champlain is safe for swimming, fishing and boating.
-It is considered a world-class fishery for salmonid species (lake trout and Atlantic salmon) and bass.
+It is considered a world-class fishery for salmonidae species (lake trout and Atlantic salmon) and bass.
 About 81 fish species live in the lake, and more than 300 bird species rely on it for habitat and as a resource during migrations.